chzager/sbhowc/README.md

-# Song of Blades and Heroes Online Warband Creator #
+# Online Warband Creator for Song of Blades and Heroes

-_Song of Blades and Heroes_ (SBH) is an easy to learn, fast play, skirmish level fantasy tabletop rule system by Andrea Sfiligoi, published by Ganesha Games (https://www.ganeshagames.net).
+_Song of Blades and Heroes_ (SBH) is a slim, easy to learn, fast play, skirmish level fantasy tabletop rule system by Andrea Sfiligoi, published by Ganesha Games (https://www.ganeshagames.net).
 With this system, figures from any manufacturer at any scale can be used.
-Besides a ton of prefactured units, players can create their own units with any abilities ("special rules") they see fit.
+Besides a ton of prefactured unit profiles, players can create their own units with any abilities ("special rules") they see fit.

 **_Online Warband Creator_ (SBHOWC) is a tool for designing units and calculating warband points.**